Table of Content

 • Verbal Reasoning measures your reading comprehension, critical reasoning, and sentence correction skills.

-• Data Insights evaluates your ability to interpret data, analyse information, and draw conclusions.
+• Data Insights evaluate your ability to interpret data, analyse information, and draw conclusions.

 The scores from these sections are combined to give you a final total score, with each section contributing equally to the overall result.